lukelarue/losiento/rules.md

 - All of a player’s pawns begin in Start.
 - A pawn may only move from Start onto the main track when the player draws a **1**, **2**, or **Sorry!** card.
-  - A 1 or 2 moves a pawn from Start to the space directly outside Start for that color.
+  - A 1 or 2 moves a pawn from Start to the space directly outside Start for that color (the square at the **end of that color’s first slide**, sometimes called the "start-exit" space).
-  - A 2 used to leave Start does **not** allow that pawn to move an extra space; it only enters the first space.
+  - From Start, both 1 and 2 behave the same: the pawn always ends on this start-exit space and does **not** move any further along the outer track.
   - A `Sorry!` card can also move a pawn directly from Start to an opponent’s occupied space (see card details below).

 ### 5.2 Normal Movement